 On Monday, 15 February, the CODAC team released the Plant Control Design Handbook and a first version of CODAC Core System.

 The ITER machine is not just millions of nuts and millions of bolts.
 It's an integrated system that will use thousands of industrial computers to process and distribute hundreds of thousands of signals.
-Sensors will send messages to computers; computers will calculate, combine data and issue demand to switches, valves and other actuators in different systems; other sensors will check whether the operation has been properly performed... and this will be repeated several thousands times per second.
+Sensors will send messages to computers; computers will calculate, combine data and issue demand to switches, valves and other actuators in different systems; other sensors will check whether the operation has been properly performed ... and this will be repeated several thousand times per second.

 For the various plant systems to be fluent in the common language of the ITER machine, teaching has to start early.
 "It is very important," says Anders, "to establish the language standard before plant systems are developed in all seven ITER members.
 Standardizing will make everything easier for everyone."